Nuctenea umbratica: Description

 The walnut orb-weaver spider is very wide and flattened, with a leathery skin.
-Its color ranges from red brown and grey brown to black with a dark, yellowish to yellow-greenish leaf-like fleckled marking on its opisthosoma, where small dents are visible.
+Its color ranges from red brown and grey brown to black, with a dark, yellowish to yellow-greenish leaf-like flecked marking on its opisthosoma, where small dents are visible.
 These are the onsets of muscles that flatten the abdomen.

-Female N. umbratica can reach up to 15 mm in size, the males grow only up to 8 mm.
+Female N. umbratica can reach up to 15 mm in size; the males grow only up to 8 mm.

-The spider hides during the day outside of buildings in wall crevices, or under loose bark.
-They are very common in Central Europe; females occur all year long, while males appear mostly during summer.
+The spider hides during the day outside of buildings in wall crevices or under loose bark.
+They are very common in Central Europe; females occur all year, while males appear mostly during the summer.
 This spider has a flattened body, helping it to secrete itself in cracks and crevices.
 Walnut orb-weaving spiders are capable of concealing themselves in very confined spaces.
 This tends to act as a defensive advantage and increases the number of locations an orb-web can be effectively constructed.

 In the evening the spider constructs an orb-web that can be up to 70 cm in diameter.
 A signaling thread leads from the web to her hiding place.
 After dusk she sits in the web's center.